Dhinga Gavar: Teejania

 The girls and women observing fast of Dhinga Gavar known as Teejania carrying sticks in their hands virtually rule the road on this night.
-Though enough police is deployed but little intervention is needed and crowd finds its own equilibrium of discipline.
+Though enough police are deployed, little intervention is needed and the crowd finds its own equilibrium of discipline.
 Boys to get a "lucky strike" go near girls and sometimes tease them to get beaten up by decorated sticks.

 This is the only festival which pretends to give equal rights to all kinds of women.
 In this festival even a widow can take part.